embedded-systems-design/project_esd_website_source/content/cadence/getting-started/installing-cadence.md

 ## Using Cadence in On Campus Housing or Off Campus

-In order to use Cadence on your computer either in on-campus housing or off campus, you must connect to the [ASU VPN](https://sslvpn.asu.edu/) prior to launching Cadence.
+In order to use Cadence on your computer either in on-campus housing or off campus, you must have two-factor authentication enabled on your account ([instructions](https://getprotected.asu.edu/services/identity-and-access-management/duo-two-factor)) and connect to the [ASU VPN](https://sslvpn.asu.edu/) prior to launching Cadence.
 This allows Cadence to connect to the ASU license server.

 ## Most Common Errors